One-Shot Broadcast Joint Source-Channel Coding with Codebook Diversity: Main Results

 As shown in \ifpreprint \cref{sec:hybrid_proof}, \else \cite[App.~C]{extendedversion}, \fi the error probability satisfies

 This strategy recovers the disjoint scheme when $J = K$ and the baseline when $J = 1$.
-In between these extremes, which maximize the codebook diversity and channel diversity gains respectively, $J$ can be optimized to balance the two gains given the source statistics, channel properties and $K$.
-Furthermore, we have the following second-order result, assuming the conditions required by \cref{thm:oneshot_jscc_dispersion} are satisfied.
+In between these extremes, which maximize the codebook diversity and channel diversity gains respectively, $J$ can be chosen to balance the two gains via a 1D search.
+Furthermore, we have the following second-order result without side information, assuming the conditions required by \cref{thm:oneshot_jscc_dispersion} are satisfied.